epinio/epinio/README.md

 ## Usage

-- [QuickStart](https://docs.epinio.io/tutorials/quickstart.html) - tutorial on how to create an org and push an application.
+- [QuickStart](https://docs.epinio.io/tutorials/quickstart.html) - Tutorial on how to create a namespace and push an application.

 ## Buildpacks